ptitSeb/box86/docs/X86WINE.md

 # Installing Wine (and winetricks)
+_TwisterOS users: Wine, winetricks, and Box86 are already installed in TwisterOS.
+You do not have to install anything._

+_Raspberry Pi users: Wine requires a 3G/1G split memory kernel.
+Raspberry Pi OS for the Pi 4 already has a 3G/1G split kernel and works with Wine, but **the Pi 3B+ and earlier models have a 2G/2G kernel and require a custom-compiled 3G/1G kernel to get Wine working.**_

 Using Wine with Box86 allows (x86) Windows programs to run on ARM Linux computers (x64 is not yet implemented).
 See installation steps below (in the [Examples](#examples) section).

-_TwisterOS users, take note: Wine, winetricks, and Box86 are pre-installed in TwisterOS.
-TwisterOS users do not have to install anything._

-Box86 actually needs `wine-i386` to be installed **manually** on ARM devices.
+Box86 needs `wine-i386` to be installed **manually** on ARM devices.
 Even though `wine-armhf` is available in many repo's on ARM devices (ie using _apt-get_ will attempt to install `wine-armhf` by default), `wine-armhf` will not work with Box86.
 Note that manual installation is required since using `multiarch` will result in your ARM device thinking it needs to install lots of i386 dependencies to make `wine-i386` work.
-The "twist" in Box86 is that Box86 "wraps" many Windows and Wine i386 libraries (`.so` or `.dll` files) so that they will work with your ARM device's libraries.
+The "twist" in Box86 is that Box86 "wraps" many of Wine's core Linux i386 libraries (.so files) so that their calls are interpretable by your ARM devices other armhf Linux system libraries.
 Also note that wrapping libraries is an ongoing process throughout Box86 development and that some programs may not run properly until all of their i386 library dependencies are wrapped.

 Installation files for Wine can be found in the [WineHQ repository](https://dl.winehq.org/wine-builds/debian/dists/buster/main/binary-i386/), the [TwisterOS FAQ](https://twisteros.com/faq.html) page, or the [PlayOnLinux website repository](https://www.playonlinux.com/wine/).
-Box86 requires the "i386" (x86) versions of Wine install files (even though we are installing it on an ARM processor).
-Box86 "wraps" many of Wine's core Linux i386 libraries so that their calls are interpretable by Linux ARM libraries.
-Below are examples of how to install Wine from each of those places.
+Box86 requires the "i386" (x86) version of Wine even though we are installing it on an ARM processor.

-_Raspberry Pi users: Wine requires a 3G/1G split memory kernel.
-Raspberry Pi OS for the Pi 4 has a 3G/1G split kernel, but **the Pi 3 and earlier models have a 2G/2G kernel by default and will need you to install a custom-compiled 3G/1G kernel to get Wine to work.**

 ## Overview
 The general procedure for installing Wine for Box86 is to...